brolinux/phase_0_unit_1/week_2/1_Chrome_Dev_Tools/my_reflection.md

 * How did using Chrome Web Tools to look at your site and a wordpress.com site compare?

 The wordpress selectors appear to all reference "wp" in their name somewhere.
 The divs, the classes all named with wp in them.
-But because I created my page, I named my divs and classes shorter and more perosnal names.
+But because I created my page, I named my divs and classes shorter and more personal names.

 * Did you find Chrome Web Tools fun, helpful, or a pain to work with?

 Chrome Dev Tools is very helpful.
 I wasn't previously aware how to use the Network panel.
-It seems to be a Swiss Army Knofe of sorts, that I only know how to use 3/10 of.
+It seems to be a Swiss Army Knife of sorts, that I only know how to use 3/10 of.
 Eager to learn more tutorials on Dev Tools.

 * Did you have an "aha" moments or were any concepts solidified?